First Kentucky Colonels

 This is a subject of debate and may depend on your actual perception and interpretation of the historical record.
-Officially the first Kentucky colonel was John Bowman who was commissioned on December 21, 1776 by Governor Patrick Henry, Jr. of the Commonwealth of Virginia to head the militia of Kentucky County and form a government.
+Officially the first Kentucky colonel (in-state) was John Bowman who was commissioned on December 21, 1776 by Governor Patrick Henry, Jr. of the Commonwealth of Virginia to head the militia of Kentucky County and form a government.

 Colonel Daniel Boone

 We tend to believe "the very first colonel" was Daniel Boone who was commissioned by the Governor of Virginia in 1780.
 Boone perhaps the most famous Kentuckian, is known as the first settler of Kentucky.
 He became a Lieutenant Colonel of the Fayette County Militia, when Kentucky was a named territory made up of three Virginia counties.

 Previously Daniel Boone was given the title of "Colonel" by Col. Judge Richard Henderson in 1775 when he blazed the Wilderness Road and founded the first territorial settlement of Boonesborough which was part of the Transylvania Colony which lasted until the Commonwealth of Virginia exerted its rights over the area starting at the end of the following year.
 In the 1870's the Commonwealth of Kentucky adopted the Transylvania Colony History as its own.

 John Filson's "The Adventures of Colonel Daniel Boon", part of his book The Discovery, Settlement and Present State of Kentucke.
 Was first published in 1784, Filson's book was primarily intended to popularize Kentucky to immigrants.
 This in our opinion had much to do with the founding and establishment of the Commonwealth, following its publication immigrants went to Kentucky making it the great state that it has become today.